Menyus777/Game-engine-specific-optimization-techniques-for-Unity/README.md

 How to run the performance tests:

 - Open the project inside Unity
-- Go to Window > General test Runner
+- Go to Window > General > Test Runner
 - Select Play Mode
 - Click on the button in upper right corner  (Run all in player)